[2023 Guide] AFFF Side Effects, Health Risks, & Cancers

 • Other health problems

-These lawsuits are consolidated into multidistrict litigation (MDL) in the US District Court for the District of South Carolina.
+The AFFF Firefighting Foam MDL in the United States District Court for the District of South Carolina

 If you were exposed to AFFF firefighting foam and subsequently developed cancer or other related health problems, you may be eligible to file an AFFF Lawsuit.